 Jewelry as an accessory has been worn for over 3,000 years.

 As time goes on, different trends rise and fall in popularity.
-One of these recent trends is gemstone jewelry.
-Diamonds and gold are great, but some people prefer an elaborate, beautifully cut tourmaline gemstone rather than a ton of sparkles.
+One of these recent trends has been gemstone jewelry.

 Variation In Price:

 As you can see from the graph, certain gemstones have a huge variation in price.
 Why is that?
 How can turquoise vary from $10 to $1,000 per carat?!

 In truth, there are dozens of factors that determine the price of a gemstone.

 One factor that influences the cost the most is the location in which the stone originated.